Hostile Takeover

 “J—”

 “No. I’ve made my decision.
-I get the job done.
+I will get the job done.
 You have five seconds to make yours.
 After that, I kill every worker in front of me.
 Figure out where you stand.
 Five.”

 Uzi glanced backward at Khan.